 Please note: In light of ongoing changes in federal regulations and administrative structure, this section must be revised annually.
-Please check with the dean of curriculum and faculty development, the Sponsored Research Office, or the office of Corporate and Foundation Relations if you have questions regarding administrative policies or procedures.
+Please check with the dean for faculty development and research, the Sponsored Research Office, or the Office of Corporate and Foundation Relations if you have questions regarding administrative policies or procedures.

-1. The vice president for academic affairs, the dean of curriculum and faculty development, the Sponsored Research Office, and the office of Corporate and Foundation Relations all provide assistance and administrative coordination for applications requesting funds from government agencies, foundations, corporations, and other sources.
-Day-to-day responsibilities are delegated to either the Sponsored Research Office, or the office of Corporate and Foundation Relations, as appropriate, which will work with faculty to assist with grant applications.
-When notification of an available program comes directly to a department and the department wishes to make application for a grant, the Sponsored Research Office, or the office of Corporate and Foundation Relations, as appropriate, should be notified of this intent as soon as possible (not later than one month in advance of the closing date for the application).
-Scheduling should be coordinated with the Sponsored Research Office, or the office of Corporate and Foundation Relations, as appropriate, to allow two weeks for the review of draft proposals in appropriate administrative offices.
+1. The vice president for Academic Affairs, the dean for Faculty Development and Research, the Sponsored Research Office, and the Office of Corporate and Foundation Relations all provide assistance and administrative coordination for applications requesting funds from government agencies, foundations, corporations, and other sources.
+Day-to-day responsibilities are delegated to either the Sponsored Research Office, or the Office of Corporate and Foundation Relations, as appropriate, which will work with faculty to assist with grant applications.
+When notification of an available program comes directly to a department and the department wishes to make application for a grant, the Sponsored Research Office, or the Office of Corporate and Foundation Relations, as appropriate, should be notified of this intent as soon as possible (not later than one month in advance of the closing date for the application).
+Scheduling should be coordinated with the Sponsored Research Office, or the Office of Corporate and Foundation Relations, as appropriate, to allow two weeks for the review of draft proposals in appropriate administrative offices.
 Direct and indirect costs must be computed, and, in cases for which College matching funds are required, the necessary administrative approval must be obtained.

 2. Each research or other project proposal to an outside agency requires the approval of the chair of the department in which it originates.
 In this approval the department chair certifies that the proposed project is consistent with departmental and College research objectives and policy, that space and facilities for effective performance are available, and that the individual initiating the proposal and such other personnel as may be required will be available without interference with their academic duties and will be able to perform the research or other project effectively.

-3. Following approval by the department chair, the research or other project proposal must be approved by the dean of curriculum and faculty development.
-An endorsement from the vice president for academic affairs, dean of the faculty, or the vice president for Language Schools, Schools Abroad and Graduate Programs may also be required.
-Modifications of the proposal as they may deem necessary or desirable shall be made at this time.
+3. Following approval by the department chair, the research or other project proposal must be approved by the dean for faculty development and research.
+An endorsement from the vice president for Academic Affairs, dean of the faculty, dean of curriculum, or the vice president for Language Schools, Schools Abroad and Graduate Programs may also be required.
+Modifications of the proposal as they may deem necessary or desirable will be made at this time.

 4. Under some circumstances, it may be possible to include budget lines to pay for released time in a grant application.
-Faculty who wish to do so must consult with the department chair as well as the dean of curriculum and faculty development early in the grant conceptualization and writing process so the dean may assess the impact of a course release on department and college curricula.
+Faculty who wish to do so must consult with the department chair as well as the dean for faculty development and research early in the grant conceptualization and writing process so the dean may assess the impact of a course release on department and college curriculum.
 The primary factors in deciding whether or not to allow inclusion of requests for released time in grant applications are the ability of the department to find a replacement and/or the impact of losing a course on the department/college curriculum.
 The following guidelines apply:

 a.
 The primary mechanism for course buy-outs should be winter term course releases.